Greece Undiscovered - Classic Group

 Accommodation: Du Lac, Ioannina

-The Winter version of this tour will overnight in Delphi.
+The Summer version of this tour will overnight in Galaxidi.
 The site of the Great Sea battle of Lepanto, scenery and history are revealed on your visit to the Venetian town of Nafpaktos.
 Begin your discovery exploring the sights and insights where the 1571 Battle of Lepanto in the bay of Nafpaktou marked the victory of the Spanish Empire and their European allies against the Ottoman Empire.
-The Spanish writer Miguel de Cervantes even played a role in the battle and lost his left hand.
+The Spanish writer Miguel de Cervantes even fought in the battle and lost the use of his left hand.
 Nafpaktos Port, once used to defend the city, is now home to gorgeous private yachts.
 Admire the yachts, an old lighthouse and two statues depicting the Greek national hero Anemogiannis and Cervantes.
-Continue your travels to Galaxidi en route Delphi, your home for the next two nights on your Greece tour, where you’ll unwind sampling local dishes at a restaurant.
+Continue your travels to Galaxidi, your home for the next two nights, where you'll unwind sampling local dishes at a seaside restaurant.

 Duration: 1 Day